nguyendangnamphong/AppDN/readme.md

 ghcr.io/nextcloud-releases/all-in-one:latest
 ```

 Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
-See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 > [!NOTE]
 > Almost all commands in this project's documentation use `sudo docker ...`.
 Since `sudo` is not available on Windows, you simply remove `sudo` from the commands and they should work.